 Moving to the cloud offloads on-premises IT infrastructure management, security, and upgrade headaches.
 Yet it’s still up to your IT staff to ensure enterprise data can be recovered at all times and get it back quickly when needed.
 Microsoft 365 hosts your data in the cloud, but backing it up is your enterprise’s responsibility.
 Cloud service providers (in this case, Microsoft) focus on uptime and availability, however as a customer of its cloud service, the onus is on you to safeguard your business data.
 The right modern backup and recovery solution will protect your data everywhere—both in the cloud and in your data center—with the option to be consumed as a service or deployed as software—all managed through a single UI.

-If your enterprise relies only on the native data protection features you may be out of luck if and when a ransomware attack happens.
-It would take a very long time or may even be impossible to fully recover from a full scale attack.
+If your enterprise relies only on the native data retention and versioning features you may be out of luck when a ransomware attack happens.
+M365 emails are a primary target for phishing which is a common way for ransomware to infiltrate and infect your systems.
 A recent Ponemon Institute report puts the average cost of a single ransomware attack at $5 million due primarily to productivity loss, systems downtime, and theft of information.
 What’s needed is a backup and recovery solution that ensures immutability of backup data and responds at scale to ransomware attacks—allowing you to quickly recover and restore data across your global data footprint—including from and to public clouds.